 BCIA has adopted Mentoring Guidelines to provide a framework for this process.
 These guidelines include contact hours to be spent with a mentor to review personal training, case conference presentations, and patient/client sessions.
 Both the mentor and the BCIA candidate should be familiar with these guidelines.

-Mentoring involves the completion of 25 contact hours, 2 of those hours must be face-to-face, with your mentor(s) to review:
+Mentoring involves the completion of 25 contact hours, 2 of those hours must be face-to-face.
+Each session is to be a minimum of 20 minutes.
+The contact hours are used to review:

 Review the Mentoring FAQs for further information.